knpuniversity/twig/knpu/for-loop-inline-if.md

 we need to wrap every three products in their very own `row` div.

-To do this, we can use a [divisibleby][divisibleby] test to see if the item number we're on is divisible by three.
+To do this, we can use a [divisibleby][divisibleby] test to see if the item number we're on is divisible by three:

 ```html+jinja
 <div class="row">